josephOsemba/pathogen-surveillance/README.md

 - **Flask Web Application**: A RESTful API for users to submit symptoms and receive disease predictions.
 - **Memory Network Model**: A custom NLP model that utilizes LSTM layers to process and classify any trained data data.
 - **Plant Village Model**: A custome cNN model that utilizes LSTM layers to process and classify images using the trained data.
-- **PlantVillage Dataset**: The model is trained on a dataset containing various plant diseases along with their associated signs and symptoms.
+- **PlantVillage Dataset**: The model is trained on a dataset containing various pathogens along with their associated signs and symptoms.

 ## Project Structure

-/Plant-Disease-Diagnosis ├── app.py # Main Flask application ├── MemoryNetWork.py # Memory Network implementation ├── PlantVillageModel.py # Model handling, training, and prediction ├── requirements.txt # Project dependencies ├── data/ # Dataset folder (optional) └── README.md # Project documentation
+/Pathogen-Diagnosis ├── app.py # Main Flask application ├── MemoryNetWork.py # Memory Network implementation ├── PlantVillageModel.py # Model handling, training, and prediction ├── requirements.txt # Project dependencies ├── data/ # Dataset folder (optional) └── README.md # Project documentation

 ## Installation